UKCloud/documentation/articles/vmware/vmw-ref-vmware-tools-installation.md

 ## Windows

-Step 1 - Browse to the virtual machine within the vApp.
+1. Browse to the virtual machine within the vApp.

-Step 2 - Identify the VM that requires VMware tools to be installed.
+2. Identify the VM that requires VMware tools to be installed.

-Step 3 - Click the Actions drop down and select “Install VMware tools”.
+3. Click the **Actions** drop down and select **Install VMware tools**.

-Step 4 - Login to the operating system and follow the wizard to install the tools.
+4. Login to the operating system and follow the wizard to install the tools.

-Step 5 – Reboot.
+5. Reboot.

 ## Linux